 On the recruitment of directors and executives, the recruitment and remuneration committee has proceeded to search and recruit suitable candidates in accordance with the criteria set by the board of directors and does not violate the regulations stipulated by supervisory authority.
-In 2012, the recruitment and remuneration committee presented the re-appointment of retiring directors to the consideration of the board of directors.
+In 2013, the recruitment and remuneration committee presented the re-appointment of The Audit Committee retiring to the consideration of the board of directors.
 Moreover, the committee provided a channel for minority shareholders to submit names of qualified persons for directorship to be considered by the committee.